nemster/radix_pump/README.md

 `<COMPONENT_ADDRESS>` is the address of the RadixPump component.
 `<END_LAUNCH_TIME>` is the earliest time (expressed in seconds since Unix epoch) when the creator can close the launch phase.
 `<UNLOCKING_TIME>` is the time (expressed in seconds since Unix epoch) when all creator coins will be claimable.

+The `deposit_batch` at the end is generally not needed but some hook may cause it to be needed.

 ### terminate_launch